 A person who can’t control or direct their attention to something is said to have an attention deficit/hyperactivity disorder.
 This doesn’t necessarily mean that they can’t focus; it’s just that their attention span towards things that aren’t “rewarding” is very minimal.

-When dealing with kids with ADHD, they will enjoy rewarding tasks such as playing video games, but when told to go to bed, wear shoes, help with chores or do schoolwork, their concentration drops.
+When dealing with kids with ADHD, they will enjoy rewarding tasks such as playing video games, but when told to go to bed, wear shoes, help with chores or

 Kids with ADHD sometimes have hyperfocus, or they can concentrate on an activity that they love, but when told to stop, they are unable to “attention switch” If you or your child is experiencing such symptoms, it could be ADHD.